Request Free Consultation

 It is normal to desire that the offender in a hit and run be brought to justice, but think carefully before you act.
 Do not pursue the other vehicle, as this puts you in danger and can also lead to criminal charges for fleeing the scene.
 If possible, take photographs of the other car or try to remember the make, model, color, and/or license plate number.
 Call the police immediately to report the incident and receive the help you need.

-Finally, contact your legal team to determine the next steps.
+Finally, contact a car accident attorney in Phoenix to determine the next steps.
 If you sustained any injuries or damage to your property, they can help you on the path toward financial compensation.
 These funds can help with repairs or replacements, medical expenses, lost wages, and more.

 Drivers